Release date 28 April 2021

 Watch video of our virtual launch.

 “Approaching 30 and disillusioned with life in an old mining town near Glasgow, I sold everything I had and left for a new life in a remote fishing village in Japan.
 I knew nothing of the language or the new land that I would call home for the next 7 years.”

-An experimental memoir, written entirely on John's phone, Fish Town is a powerhouse of raw emotions.
+An experimental memoir written entirely on John's phone, Fish Town is a powerhouse of raw emotions.
 It reads like a book of poetry or perhaps a long text message.
-This gifted writer captures the experience of a Scottish man living in Japan — with humor, wit, honesty, and by all means without an ounce of political correctness.
+Scroll down to read chapter one.
+Or have a listen to chapter three: Glasgow Airport.

 "Fish Town is a must-read memoir.
 Beginning in a small Japanese fishing town, Fagan reels you in from the first page.
 One Scotsman’s culture shock feels like an unpredictable journey for the reader too.
 Periods of hopelessness and despair are perfectly blended with hilarity and hope, instantly giving off vibes of Post Office by Charles Bukowski.
 Fagan’s delivery is poignant and purposeful, with writing so crisp it’s easy to fly through the pages.
 Truly a book I will never forget."

 25 March 2021 - Interview